shivajideotale/preparation-checklist/docs/html-css/css.md

     - Padding - Clears an area around the content.
 The padding is transparent
     - Border - A border that goes around the padding and content
     - Margin - Clears an area outside the border.
 The margin is transparent

 - Types of Box Models in CSS
     - HTML Block and Inline Elements
     - block
     - inline
     - inline-block

+- CSS box-sizing property
+    - content-box - Default
+    - border-box
+    - initial - Sets this property to its default value.
+    - inherit - Inherits this property from its parent element.

 - CSS Layout - The position Property
     - static
     - relative